micro-ROS/micro-ROS.github.io/_docs/concepts/middleware/IoT/index.md

 ## DDS-XRCE

-The DDS for eXtremely Resource-Constrained Environments (DDS-XRCE) is a wire protocol, adopted by the Object Management Group (OMG), whose aim is to provide access to the DDS data-space from low resource devices.
+The DDS for eXtremely Resource-Constrained Environments (DDS-XRCE) is a wire protocol, adopted by the Object Management Group (OMG), whose aim is to provide access to the DDS (Data Distribution Service) data-space from low resource devices.
 As in the MQTT case, the DDS-XRCE follows a client-server architecture where clients (XRCE Clients) are connected to a server (XRCE Agent).
 In contrast to MQTT, the XRCE Agent is not in charge of managing the publication/subscription of Topics, but it acts on behalf of the XRCE Clients in the DDS global data-space.
 That is, the DDS-XRCE protocol allows the XRCE Clients to act as first-class citizens in a traditional DDS network.